KrishnaManaswiD/KrishnaManaswiD.github.io/_pages/cv.md

   * Supervisor: Prof. Dario Floreano
   * Duration: May - Dec, 2014

-* Intern - Disney Research Zurich
+* Intern - Disney Research Zürich
   * Design and control of friendly robots with personality
   * Worked on a quadruped capable of displaying personalities with the goal of creating friendly robots for children.
   * Supervisor: Prof. Stelian Coros